Long Institute Affiliated Faculty Recent Publications

 Gregory Shaffer and Henry Gao.
 “A New Chinese Economic Order?”
 Journal of International Economic Law, July 30, 2020.

 China is incrementally developing a new, decentralized model of trade governance through a web of finance, trade, and investment initiatives involving memorandum of understanding, contracts, and trade and investment treaties, supported by an indigenous innovation policy that is transnational in its reach.
-In this way, China could create a vast, Sino-centric, legal order in which the Chinese state plays the nodal role.
+In this article, Shaffer and Gao argue that China could create a vast, Sino-centric, legal order in which the Chinese state plays the nodal role.
 It is a hub and spokes model, with China at the hub.

 Dorothy Solinger.
 Polarized Cities: Portraits of Rich and Poor in Urban China.
 Lanham: Rowman & Littlefield, 2019.